samuelvi/spreadsheet-translator-symfony-bundle/README.md

 Example of Spreadsheet File with a single tab
 ------------

-- <a href="https://docs.google.com/spreadsheets/d/1MgpsX-UXVVx1UAmbQvKrrE8yvWBt62haKuBieyOL_cE/edit?usp=sharing">Example of spreadsheet file in google drive without auth.</a>
+c- <a href="https://docs.google.com/spreadsheets/d/1MgpsX-UXVVx1UAmbQvKrrE8yvWBt62haKuBieyOL_cE/edit?usp=sharing">Example of spreadsheet file in google drive without auth.</a>

 Structure of Spreadsheet File with a single tab